 Professor Kay is a leading scholar on constitutional interpretation, a subject on which his work is frequently cited.
 His recent research has focused on comparative constitutional law and more particularly on the social and political preconditions for establishing a successful constitutional system.
-He is the co-editor (with Anthony W. Bradley and Law School colleague Mark Weston Janis) of European Human Rights Law, a casebook published by Oxford University Press now in its third edition; and the editor of and contributor to Standing to Raise Constitutional Issues: Comparative Perspectives, published by Bruylant.
-His monograph, The Glorious Revolution and the Continuity of Law published by the Catholic University of America Press, is a historical study of the relationship between revolution and legality.
+He is the co-editor (with the late Anthony W. Bradley and Law School colleague Mark Weston Janis) of European Human Rights Law, a casebook published by Oxford University Press now in its third edition; and the editor of and contributor to Standing to Raise Constitutional Issues: Comparative Perspectives, published by Bruylant.
+Two of his monographs have explored the relationship between revolution and legality.
+The Glorious Revolution and the Continuity of Law published by the Catholic University of America Press in 2014,describes and analyzes the tendency of the makers of the English Revolution of 1688 to employ legal argument even as they were breaching critical aspects of the existing constitutional system.
+Most recently in 2022, Adjudicating Revolution: Courts and Constitutional Change, co-written with Joel Colon-Rios of Victoria University of Wellington, New Zealand, was published by Edward Elgar.
+It examines nine jurisdictions where courts have been recruited to pronounce on the legality of revolutionary changes in government.
 Professor Kay is also the author of numerous articles, book reviews and popular press pieces on constitutional law, constitutional theory and comparative law.
 He has been an invited speaker and panelist at numerous academic conferences in the United States and abroad.

 In September 2019 Professor Kay’s scholarship was honored at a conference held at the law school which featured papers presented by constitutional law scholars from six countries.
 The proceedings of that event were published in a special symposium issue of the Connecticut Law Review, “Original Constitutionalist: Reconstructing Richard Kay’s Scholarship” (52 Conn.
 L. Rev No. 5 (2021)).